UCAT ANZ Frequently Asked Questions

 This email should arrive quickly and at the very latest within one working day.
 Check your junk/ spam folders of your registered email address as it may have been diverted there.

 You can request the registration confirmation email be resent by contacting Pearson VUE Customer Services.

 How can I pay for my test?

-The registration fee is payable online at the time of booking by major credit card (Visa, Mastercard or Visa debit card).
-If you or your parents do not have access to a Visa, MasterCard credit card or Visa debit card to pay for the UCAT ANZ test fee, you can pay by purchasing a Prepaid Visa or MasterCard.
-You can also check with your local bank or post shop for prepaid credit card options.
+The booking fee is payable online at the time of booking by major credit card (Visa, Mastercard or Visa debit card).
+If you or your parents do not have access to a Visa, MasterCard credit card or Visa debit card check with your local bank or post shop for prepaid credit card options.

 Does registering for the test mean I have applied for university entry?